wibotic/socketcand_translate/README.md

 2. Download this repository.

+3. Run `idf.py build` to build the project.

-3. In the downloaded repository, run `idf.py flash` to flash your ESP32.
+3. Run `idf.py flash` to flash your ESP32.

 ## Usage